NextFightNetwork/ToiletPaper/README.md

 - Remove chat report
 - Remove rcon

-## Installation

-### Compile PaperToilet
-- Clone this repo
-- run `./gradlew applyPatches`
-- run `./gradlew createReobfBundlerJar`
-- The jar will be in build/libs

 You can still write plugins using the normal paper api but some features will be missing like the player statistics